-The key uses a modifier Shift and may have two possible values.
+ONE_LEVEL The key does not depend on any modifiers.
+The symbol from first level is always chosen.
+TWO_LEVEL The key uses a modifier Shift and may have two possible values.
 The second level may be chosen by Shift modifier.
 If Lock modifier (usually Caps-lock) applies the symbol is further processed using system-specific capitalization rules.
-If both Shift+Lock modifier apply the symbol from the second level is taken and capitalization rules are applied (and usually have no effect).
+If both Shift+Lock modifier apply the symbol from the second level is taken and capitalization rules are ap- plied (and usually have no effect).
+ALPHABETIC The key uses modifiers Shift and Lock.

-ALPHABETIC

-The key uses modifiers Shift and Lock.
 It may have two possible values.
 The second level may be chosen by Shift modifier.
-When Lock modifier applies, the symbol from the first level is taken and further processed using system-specific capitalization rules.
+When Lock modifier applies, the symbol from the first level is taken and further processed using sys- tem-specific capitalization rules.
 If both Shift+Lock modifier apply the symbol from the first level is taken and no capitalization rules applied.
-This is often called shift-cancels-caps behaviour.
+This is often called shiftcancels-caps behaviour.

-THREE\LEVEL

-Is the same as TWO\LEVEL but it considers an extra modifier - LevelThree which can be used to gain the symbol value from the third level.
+- THREE_LEVEL Is the same as TWO_LEVEL but it considers an extra modifier - LevelThree which can be used to gain the symbol value from the third level.
 If both Shift+LevelThree modifiers apply the value from the third level is also taken.
-As in TWO\LEVEL, the Lock modifier doesn't influence the resulting level.
+As in TWO_LEVEL, the Lock modifier doesn't influence the resulting level.
 Only Shift and LevelThree are taken into that consideration.
-If the Lock modifier is active capitalization rules are applied on the resulting symbol.

-FOUR\LEVEL

-Is the same as THREE\LEVEL but unlike LEVEL\THREE if both Shift+LevelThree modifiers apply the symbol is taken from the fourth level.
+If the Lock modifier is active capitalization rules are applied on the resulting symbol. - FOUR_LEVEL Is the same as THREE_LEVEL but unlike LEVEL_THREE if both Shift+LevelThree modifiers apply the symbol is taken from the fourth level. - FOUR_LEVEL_ALPHABETINS similar to FOUR_LEVEL but also defines shift-cancels-caps behaviour as in ALPHABETIC.

-FOUR\LEVEL\ALPHABETIC

-Is similar to FOUR\LEVEL but also defines shift-cancels-caps behaviour as in ALPHABETIC.
 If Lock+LevelThree apply the symbol from the third level is taken and the capitalization rules are applied.
-If Lock+Shift+LevelThree apply the symbol from the third level is taken and no capitalization rules are applied.

-KEYPAD

-As the name suggest this scheme is primarily used for numeric keypads.
-The scheme considers two modifiers - Shift and NumLock.
+If Lock+Shift +LevelThree apply the symbol from the third level is taken and no capitalization rules are applied. - KEYPAD As the name suggest this scheme is primarily used for numeric keypads.
+The scheme considers two modifiers -Shift and NumLock.
 If none of modifiers applies the symbol from the first level is taken.
-If either Shift or NumLock modifiers apply the symbol from the second level is taken.
+If either Shift or Num-Lock modifiers apply the symbol from the second level is taken.
 If both Shift+NumLock modifiers apply the symbol from the first level is taken.
-Again, shift-cancels-caps variant.

-FOUR\LEVEL\KEYPAD

-Is similar to KEYPAD scheme but considers also LevelThree modifier.
+Again, shift-cancels-caps variant. - FOUR_LEVEL_KEYPAD Is similar to KEYPAD scheme but considers also LevelThree modifier.
 If LevelThree modifier applies the symbol from the third level is taken.
 If Shift+LevelThree or NumLock+LevelThree apply the symbol from the fourth level is taken.
 If all Shift+NumLock+LevelThree modifiers apply the symbol from the third level is taken.
 This also, shift-cancels-caps variant.